 4. Don’t Focus on the Price

 Do not be disappointed if your suppliers don’t want to budge on price.
-Consider negotiating some other things such as faster shipping, easy payment, and any other important elements.
-If you’re buying software, then you can ask them to provide you with additional features, free updates, extended warranty, and more.
+Consider negotiating some other things, such as faster shipping, easy payment, and any other important elements.
+If you’re buying software, you can ask them to provide you with additional features, free updates, an extended warranty, and more.